skrattaren/apf.rst/apf.rst

   material from something in amber and then gave it a suit."

   What Terry means is that Mr Clete is a bit reptile-like.
-The reference is to the blockbuster novel/movie "`Jurassic Park`_", in which various murderous lizards were brought to life using prehistoric DNA found in amber-fossilized mosquitoes.
+The reference is to the blockbuster novel/movie **Jurassic Park**, in which various murderous lizards were brought to life using prehistoric DNA found in amber-fossilized mosquitoes.

 - [p.
 35/27] "'Gimlet?
 Sounds dwarfish.'"

-  "Gimlet, son of Groin" is a dwarf appearing in the well known Harvard Lampoon parody "`Bored of the Rings`_" by the famous Dutch author Tolkkeen with four M's and a silent Q. The original dwarf being, um, lampooned here is of course Tolkien's Gimli, son of Gloin.
+  "Gimlet, son of Groin" is a dwarf appearing in the well known Harvard Lampoon parody **Bored of the Rings** by the famous Dutch author Tolkkeen with four M's and a silent Q. The original dwarf being, um, lampooned here is of course Tolkien's Gimli, son of Gloin.